Sporting Park: Kansas City Current, 2022–2023

 FC Kansas City folded after the 2017 NWSL season and its franchise rights were relocated to Salt Lake City, Utah, becoming expansion club Utah Royals FC.
 After the 2020 NWSL season, the Royals folded and its franchise rights were relocated back to Kansas City, under different ownership as an expansion team and with a temporary moniker of Kansas City NWSL.
-The team attempted to rent Children's Mercy Park as a home venue for the 2021 NWSL season, but Sporting KC declined to rent the venue to the team, which played only one home match of its inaugural season's home matches at the venue.
+The team attempted to rent Sporting Park as a home venue for the 2021 NWSL season, but Sporting KC declined to rent the venue to the team, which played only one home match of its inaugural season's home matches at the venue.
 The team played the rest of the season's home matches at Legends Field, a baseball stadium home to minor-league team Kansas City Monarchs and a former venue for the Wizards from 2008 to 2010.

 During the 2021 season, KC NWSL announced plans to build its own stadium on the Berkley Riverfront Park of Kansas City, Missouri, with the new venue expected to open before the 2024 season.
-After announcing the new stadium, the team announced on September 22, 2021, that it would also play all of its home matches at Children's Mercy Park from the 2022 season to the new stadium's opening.
+After announcing the new stadium, the team announced on September 22, 2021, that it would also play all of its home matches at Sporting Park from the 2022 season to the new stadium's opening.
 The team rebranded to the Kansas City Current on October 31, 2021, during their final match at Legends Field.

 Kansas Jayhawks football

-Due to renovations at David Booth Kansas Memorial Stadium, the University of Kansas football team played two home games at Children's Mercy Park in 2024.
-Both games are against non-conference opponents; the other games were played at Arrowhead Stadium.
+Due to renovations at David Booth Kansas Memorial Stadium, the University of Kansas football team played two home games at Sporting Park in 2024.
+Both games were against non-conference opponents; the home Big XII conference games were played at Arrowhead Stadium.

 International matches

-Children's Mercy Park hosted its first international match with the final Group C matches of the 2011 CONCACAF Gold Cup.
+Sporting Park hosted its first international match with the final Group C matches of the 2011 CONCACAF Gold Cup.
 Canada and Panama played to a 1–1 draw in this match, which was followed by the stadium's first-ever USA match, a 1–0 win over Guadeloupe.

 The stadium played host to its first-ever women's match when it hosted the United States women's team in its first match since the 2011 FIFA Women's World Cup, a 1–1 draw with Canada witnessed by a crowd of 16,191.

-Children's Mercy Park played host to the semifinals and final of the 2012 CONCACAF Men's Olympic Qualifying Tournament.
+Sporting Park played host to the semifinals and final of the 2012 CONCACAF Men's Olympic Qualifying Tournament.